 - Physical assessment for illness or injury

-- Treatment of illness and minor injury
+- Treatment for illness and minor injury

 - Evaluation of health risks

-- Health Promotion
+- Health promotion

-- Health Education
+- Health education

-For complete information regarding Health Services and for health and wellness links please visit our Health Services home page on RacerNet.
+For complete information regarding Health Services, and for health and wellness links, please visit our Health Services home page on RacerNet.